 Another difference between high school and college: You are able to drop a class if you decide you don’t want to take it.
 Do not waste money on a textbook if you think you may drop the class.

 If your coursework indicates that you will need the book, don’t automatically buy a new copy from the campus bookstore.
-First, find out if the book is available digitally via iBooks, the Kindle store, your college bookstore or some other online source.
+First, find out if the book is available digitally via iBooks, in the textbooks section at Amazon, your college bookstore or some other online source.
 As with regular books, many times, a digital copy is cheaper than a physical copy.
 (Living on the Cheap has 10 ways to save on college textbooks.)

 If you prefer a hard-copy, check off-campus booksellers, Amazon and other college websites for used copies of the book.
 The truth is that most college students aren’t that hard on their books — some never actually crack them open.
 Buying a used book can save you more than 50% off the cover price.
 Try the BookFinder website, which searches the inventories of several leading online booksellers to find the best prices.